 An SSeC occurs when the appropriate authority responsible for aviation security in the State permits aviation activities to continue despite a lack of effective implementation of the minimum security requirements established by the State and by the provisions set forth in Annex 17 – Security related to critical aviation security controls including, but not limited to, the screening and the protection from unauthorized interference of passengers, cabin and hold baggage; the security of cargo and catering; access control to restricted and security-restricted areas of airports; and the security of departing aircraft resulting in an immediate security risk to international civil aviation.

 When a potential SSeC is identified, the State in question is informed during the audit of the existence of a preliminary SSeC.
-If the preliminary SSeC is confirmed by an ICAO validation committee, the State will receive written notification, including the detailed finding and recommendation, within 15 calendar days of the audit debriefing.
+If the preliminary SSeC is confirmed by an ICAO validation committee, the State will receive written notification, including the detailed finding and recommendation, within 15 calendar days of the post-audit debriefing.
 The State is given a timeframe (maximum 15 calendar days) to take immediate actions to mitigate or address the deficiency.
 If the State fails to mitigate or resolve the deficiency within the agreed timeframe, the existence of an unresolved SSeC is disclosed to all States through the USAP secure website without providing its details.
 A chart showing the SSeC mechanism is shown below.